Skip to main content

 Only available for super users.

-From the ETL+ main page, click Settings -> Data Warehouse.
+2. From the ETL+ Extract, Transform and Load (ETL) Page, click Settings > Data Warehouse.

-To select an existing data warehouse, select the line from the list below and click Save.
+3. Select an existing data warehouse, select the line from the Data Warehouse List

 • When you change the data warehouse of an Entity, close and reopen ETL+ to re-load all its settings.

-• ETL+ needs the following MS SQL database roles to the data warehouse: db_datareader & db_datawriter.
+• ETL+ requires the following MS SQL database roles to the data warehouse: db_datareader & db_datawriter.

 Modify or Add New Data Warehouse